tfsaggregator/aggregator-cli/doc/rule-language.md

 `.lang=C#`
 `.language=Csharp`

 Currently the only supported language is C#.
 You can use the `.lang` directive to specify the programming language used by the rule.
+If no language is specified: C# is default.

 ## reference directive
 Loads the specified assembly in the Rule execution context